European Commission, Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW)

 The evaluation examined both the structure and the content of the programme.
 It was based on results and findings from the following six thematic pillars:

 Both the overall programme and the individual pillars were examined in detail.
 The analysis covers the years 2021 to 2023 and provides the European Commission with important information on the impact of the programme.
-The report will be published shortly.

 The evaluation was based on desk research, data analyses, surveys and interviews with beneficiaries and stakeholders.